milind1213/MG-BDD/README.md

 Install the HTML formatter : npm install --save-dev @cucumber/html-formatter

 Configuration Settings :
 The following environment variables are used to configure the testing environment:

 Testing URLs:
 prod_Url : Web website URL (e.g., https://www.polestar.com/us)
 base_URL1: API base URL for testing (e.g., https://reqres.in)
 base_URL2: API base URL for testing (e.g., https://simple-grocery-store-api.glitch.me)
 base_URL3: API base URL for testing (e.g., https://gorest.co.in/public/v2)
-gorest_Token: Authorization token for Gorest API.

 Browser Configuration:
-browser_Name : Specify the browser for testing (e.g., chrome, firefox, webkit). isHeadless : Set to true to run tests in headless mode, or false to in visible browser. isRemote : Set to true to run tests on a remote machine, or false to run locally.
+browser_Name : Specify the browser for testing (e.g., chrome, firefox, webkit). isHeadless : Set to true to run tests in headless mode, or false to in visible browser.

 Slack Reporting: send_Slack_Report : Set to true to enable Slack notifications for test reports. slack_Token : Slack API token for sending messages. slack_Chanel_ID : Slack channel ID to send reports to. report_Header : The header text for the Slack report message.

 How To Run The Test Suites :
 By default, tests will run sequentially.